-approved options from the list of Special Topics in Sociology and Anthropology B, not already being taken, and moreover, satisfactory performance in additional work.
+approved options from the list of Special Topics in Sociology and Anthropology B not already being taken, and moveover, satisfactory performance in additional work.

-Assessment.
-On the basis of performance in essays, written assignments, and seminar classes.
+Assessment: Essays, written assignments, and seminar classes.
 In some cases, research work may be required.

-53.533 Advanced Studies in Sociology C S1 2CCH
+53.533 Advanced Studies In Sociology C S1 2CCH

-An additional seminar from the list of 53.513 not already being taken as part of 53.513.
-Students should check with the School about limal details at the beginning of the year.
+An additional seminar from the list of 53,513 not already being taken as part of 53,513.
+Students should check with the School about final details at the beginning of the year.

-Assessment.
-On the basis of performance in essays, written assignments, and seminar classes.
-In some cases, research work may be required.
+Assessment: Essays, written assignments, and seminar classes in some cases, research work may be required.